 The follicular, proliferative phase is called the "relative infertility" period, since women can still get pregnant if intercourse happens right before ovulation.
 We can calculate the possible date of ovulation, but we cannot be entirely sure when it will happen - many factors may influence it, for example, stress or severe infection.
 The follicular phase is responsible for differences in the length of the menstrual cycle between different women.

 Ovulation time!
-Check your ovulation date, which can be used as a quick fertility calculator.
+Check your ovulation day with the ovulation calculator, which can be used as a quick fertility test.

 The luteal, secretory phase is called the "post-ovulation infertility period".
 We already know that ovulation has happened, and the woman cannot get pregnant until the end of the month.
 This phase is relatively identical among all women, and lasts 14 days.
 During this period, the uterus is preparing to accept the embryo that should already be traveling through the fallopian tubes.

 What factors might influence the menstrual cycle and the resultant pregnancy?

 - Excessive or insufficient weight before conception and weight gain during the pregnancy;

 - Hormonal diseases, such as Policystic Ovary Syndrome (PCOS);